Maneesh43/python-/README.md

 # python
-Projects using tkinter library please run for once requirements.py as it nstalls all dependencies needed
+Projects using tkinter library please run for once requirements.py as it installs all dependencies needed